FractalBrew/geckocpp/README.md

 future this extension will try to detect this and warn you that there is an issue.

+Also note that since Mozilla's build system combines many C++ files together to build it is possible for one file to end up depending on definitions or includes from another file in the same directory.
+This cause the file to have errors when checked standalone as this extensions does but successfully compile.

 ## Known issues

 Generally check the [Github issues](https://github.com/FractalBrew/vscode-mozillacpp/issues).